rights-and-responsibilities-of-citizens

 The Historical Context of the Constitution

-• Popular Sovereignty: The government derives its power from the consent of the governed.
+- Popular Sovereignty: The government derives its power from the consent of the governed.
+The Preamble begins “We the People,” affirming that authority flows from citizens, not from a monarch or elite.

-• Separation of Powers: The government is divided into three branches: legislative, executive, and judicial.
+- Separation of Powers: The government is divided into three branches: legislative (Congress), executive (President), and judicial (courts).
+Each branch has distinct functions to prevent concentration of power.

-• Checks and Balances: Each branch has the ability to limit the powers of the others, preventing any one branch from becoming too powerful.
+- Checks and Balances: Each branch has the ability to limit the powers of the others, preventing any one branch from becoming too powerful.
+For example, the President can veto legislation, Congress can override vetoes, and the Supreme Court can declare laws unconstitutional.

-• Individual Rights: The Constitution protects the rights of individuals against government infringement.
+- Individual Rights: The Constitution protects the rights of individuals against government infringement, initially through specific prohibitions in Article I, Section 9, and later through amendments.

 The Bill of Rights

 The Bill of Rights, ratified in 1791, is the first ten amendments to the Constitution.
 It was introduced to ensure the protection of individual liberties and address concerns raised during the ratification process.
-These amendments guarantee essential rights and freedoms.
+Many states conditioned their ratification on the promise of a bill of rights, fearing that the new federal government might become oppressive.
+James Madison drafted the amendments, drawing from state declarations of rights and the English Bill of Rights.
+These amendments guarantee essential rights and freedoms that remain central to American law and identity.

 Key Amendments in the Bill of Rights

-• First Amendment: Protects freedom of speech, religion, press, assembly, and petition.
+- First Amendment: Protects freedom of speech, religion, press, assembly, and petition.
+It prevents Congress from establishing an official religion or prohibiting the free exercise of religion.

-• Eighth Amendment: Prohibits excessive bail, fines, and cruel and unusual punishment.
+- Eighth Amendment: Prohibits excessive bail, fines, and cruel and unusual punishment.
+This amendment has been at the heart of debates over the death penalty and prison conditions.

 Understanding Your Rights